pauloddr/articles/fighting-game-in-javascript.md

 ## Story/Environment

-A year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive, after a change in radiation levels from the sun almost killed them all.
+A year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive, after a sudden and unexpected change in radiation levels from the sun almost killed them all.

 Each robot shares the memories of a deceased human in the form of a synthetic "brain" that is able to learn new things and make decisions, just like humans.
 Despite being their own "persons", robots usually have a "human trainer" that maintains and guides them.

-In the game, the player him/herself takes the role of that human trainer, and the robots that populate that world are the fighters they create using the "Create a Character" feature.
-NPC Characters usually have NPC human trainers as well.
+In the game, the player him/herself takes the role of that human trainer, and the robots that populate the world are the fighters they create using the "Create a Character" feature.

+Canon Characters usually have NPC human trainers as well.

 ## Characters and Factions